Drone Czar needed to advance drone industry and keep public safe

 The U.S. needs to either extend current authorities or work on legislative proposals quickly as time is running out, say Thomas Warrick and Paul Rosenzweig, two senior officials with decades of expertise in homeland security and counterterrorism.
 They also argue that we need a Drone Czar to advance the industry and protect the public.

-The authority of the Departments of Justice (DOJ) and Homeland Security (DHS) to safeguard the public from drone threats expire on December 9.
+The legal authority of the Departments of Justice (DOJ) and Homeland Security (DHS) to safeguard the public from drone threats expire on December 9.

 According to Warrick and Rosenzweig, Congress and the Administration must immediately agree on one of many competing legislative solutions or extend existing authorities.